 Having to visit individual product pages works well if your customers only purchase one or two items per visit.
-However, if you usually sell merchandise in large quantities, you need to extend the functionality of your shop and enable bulk buying via an order form.
+However, if you usually sell merchandise in large quantities, you need to extend the functionality of your shop and enable bulk buying via a WooCommerce bulk order form.

 In this article, we’ve shown you how to do this using WooCommerce Wholesale Order Form in five easy steps:

 - Customize your bulk order form display settings